 Do you need from time to time a quick salt-fix?
 As former potato chips addict I know, I do!
 These self-made savoy cabbage chips are a healthier alternative to regular potato chips.
 On top of that these clean eating snacks are super easy to prepare with just a few ingredients.

-Savoy Cabbage Chips: The smart solution for potato chips junkies
+The smart solution for potato chips junkies

 See…I just can’t have any potato chips at home without risking to relapse.
 Although I’m into clean eating for quite a while, I still can’t resist a bag of potato chips – even if I’d hide it in my pantry.
 I think the food industry successfully washed my brain in my twenties.
-The knowledge alone that I have this salty snack at home is enough that my mind revolves around potato chips until I’ve eaten the whole bag.
+The knowledge alone that I have this salty snack at home is enough that my mind revolves around this potato junk until I’ve eaten the whole bag.

 Savoy Cabbage Chips

-A tasty clean eating snack idea
+A tasty, elegant snack idea

 - Prep Time: 10